course-details-portlet

 Course content

-Fundamental requirements for Health, Safety and Environment (HSE) in a life-cycle perspective.
+During exploration and production of oil and gas, the industry requires strict adherence to fundamental requirements for Health, Safety and Environment (HSE) in a life-cycle perspective.
 How to implement principles for safety thinking and minimizing the use of resources (e.g. materials and energy consumption) for operations and installations while securing a responsible exploitation of the hydrocarbon over the life of the field and during drilling of subsea wells, procedures and challenges to operation performed from floating vessels.
 Handling and operation of marine drilling riser, riser margin, positioning of vessel and mooring systems.
 Overview of alternative solutions for field development.
-Criteria for selection of subsea solution.
 Elements of subsea production systems.
-Guidebase, wellhead, X-Mas tree configuration, manifold and piping systems, downhole and subea pumping and processing systems, control systems for production and well intervention.
+Templates, wellhead, X-Mas tree configuration, manifold and piping systems, subsea boosting and processing systems, control systems for production and well intervention.
 Methods for well intervention, handling of equipment from floating vessel, requirements for vessel and systems for heave compensating.
 Well integrity, safety and reliability considerations.
-Trend and future technology development for subsea production systems and wells.
+Trends and future technology development for subsea production systems and wells.

 Learning outcome